tsrobinson/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a doctoral student in politics at the [University of Oxford](http://www.ox.ac.uk).
+I am an Assistant Professor in Quantitative Comparative Politics at the [School of Government and International Affairs](https://www.dur.ac.uk/sgia/), Durham University.
+I am also affiliated with the [Centre for Experimental Social Science (CESS)](https://cess-nuffield.nuff.ox.ac.uk/) at Nuffield College, University of Oxford.

 My research interests surround representation, direct democracy and campaign finance, as well as issues within experimental methodology and computational social science.

-I am supervised by [Professor Andy Eggers](http://andy.egge.rs/), Nuffield College, and hold a joint ESRC-Wadham RCUK studentship.
-I am also a Quantitative Methods scholar at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) at the University of Oxford, and am affiliated with the [Centre for Experimental Social Science (CESS)](https://cess-nuffield.nuff.ox.ac.uk/) at Nuffield College, where I am currently the Online Experiments Manager.
+I successfully defended my DPhil in politics at the [University of Oxford](http://www.ox.ac.uk) in July 2020.
+During my graduate studies I held a joint ESRC-Wadham RCUK studentship, and was a Quantitative Methods scholar at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) at the University of Oxford.

-From August 2020, I will be an Assistant Professor in Quantitative Comparative Politics at the [School of Government and International Affairs](https://www.dur.ac.uk/sgia/), University of Durham.